Popular Alcohol and Drug Rehab Centers in Peoria, Arizona

 Under Arizona law, some individuals who plead guilty to a drug offense have the option of court-ordered treatment instead of jail time.
 The state has drug courts that oversee alternate sentencing.
 The courts offer a process where eligible individuals can enter a treatment program with counseling and education after pleading guilty.7

-Arizona law permits you to pay for drug and alcohol rehab out of pocket and not risk penalties for not having health insurance.
+Arizona law permits you to pay for drug and alcohol rehab in Peoria out of pocket and not risk penalties for not having health insurance.
 Article 27, section 2 of Arizona insurance law states that a person does not need to participate in any healthcare system.
 Individuals are allowed to pay for healthcare services directly.8

 Resources